1. Statement

 5.2 Behavioural expectations and students with SEND

-Attendance registers will indicate whether teachers should be aware of students with SEND.
+Attendance registers indicate whether students have a SEND.
 Where appropriate, the DSL will liaise with and advise teachers and other members of staff on how to manage behavioural issues and offer support for students to help them cope with similar situations in future.

 Members of the senior leadership team (SLT) will determine whether a student’s SEND has contributed to any misbehaviour and whether sanctions are appropriate and lawful, as set out in the Equality Act and other guidance for schools.
 It will not be assumed, however, that poor behaviour is attributable to a SEND; each incident will be assessed on the facts and sanctions meted out accordingly.
 If any student, regardless of SEND, cannot abide by the code of conduct they may need to find alternative educational provision.